 Heide Museum of Modern Art, Bulleen

-Grab a coffee and a picnic hamper from the Heide Cafe and bask in the beautiful surroundings of the Heide museum and gallery.
+Grab a coffee and a picnic hamper from the Heide Cafe and bask in the beautiful surroundings of the Heide museum and gallery, which is reopening on 28 November.
 Explore the famous Heide II kitchen garden and take in the more than 30 stunning sculptures dotted over the park’s perfectly meanderful Yarra-side location.

 Hedgeley Dene Gardens, Malvern East

 Hidden away in Malvern East you’ll find Melbourne’s ultimate secret garden.
-Often overshadowed by neighbouring Central Park, in Malvern, Hedgeley Dene Gardens is a lush oasis in the middle of suburbia.
-With wooden bridges that cross over ornamental lakes, expansive green lawns, pretty parklands and even a waterfall, this secluded, tree-studded Eden is the ultimate romantic picnic spot.
+Hedgeley Dene Gardens is a lush oasis in the middle of suburbia.
+With wooden bridges that cross over ornamental lakes, expansive green lawns, pretty parklands and even a waterfall, this secluded, tree-studded Eden is the ultimate family picnic spot.

 Hanging Rock Reserve, Macedon Ranges

 A sacred Indigenous spot and setting of Joan Lindsay’s classic Australian novel Picnic at Hanging Rock, this spot in the heart of the Macedon Ranges makes a beautiful place for a picnic.
 The reserve is often home to live music and markets, but for a peaceful afternoon we suggest choosing from one of the many shady picnic spots and soaking up stunning views of the Rock.
 There’s plenty of lawn for a BYO bocce game, as well as free barbecues and tables.
 Take a wander up the Rock and keep your eyes open for koalas and roos, rosellas and cockatoos.
 Plus, check out our guide to the best wineries to visit in the Macedon Ranges.